-How AI chatbot ChatGBT measures up on Seattle knowledge
+How AI chatbot ChatGPT measures up on Seattle knowledge

 If you ask Alexa, you might not even get a response.

-If you ask ChatGBT, a new artificial intelligence chatbot, it will draft a commercial lease for a South Carolina property with a two-year term and eight one-year extensions, just as one Twitter user requested.
+If you ask ChatGPT, a new artificial intelligence chatbot, it will draft a commercial lease for a South Carolina property with a two-year term and eight one-year extensions, just as one Twitter user requested.

-ChatGBT, released last week by OpenAI, the same company that created an image generator that draws anything at your command, has gone viral for its precise answers to social media users’ queries.
+ChatGPT, released last week by OpenAI, the same company that created an image generator that draws anything at your command, has gone viral for its precise answers to social media users’ queries.

-If you ask ChatGBT (which stands for “generative pretrained transformer”), it can give life advice, write jokes, provide recipes and explain scientific concepts at multiple levels of difficulty.
+If you ask ChatGPT (which stands for “generative pretrained transformer”), it can give life advice, write jokes, provide recipes and explain scientific concepts at multiple levels of difficulty.

-ChatGBT users have said on Twitter that in response to their queries, they have received fairy-tale inspired home décor tips, reimagined lyrics to 90s hit songs, solutions to broken code and even a full essay responding to an AP English exam question.
+ChatGPT users have said on Twitter that in response to their queries, they have received fairy-tale inspired home décor tips, reimagined lyrics to 90s hit songs, solutions to broken code and even a full essay responding to an AP English exam question.

 The format of the artificial intelligence bot “makes it possible for the tool to answer follow-up questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests,” OpenAI said in a blog post last week.

-Simply put, ChatGBT is scary good.
+Simply put, ChatGPT is scary good.

 So, in true Seattle fashion, I set out to see how much this chatbot really knows by asking questions about Seattle culture.

-Note: Correction: A previous version of this story misstated the name of the chatbot.